Cat safe succulents

 If you suspect your cat has eaten succulents, it is best to monitor their behavior and see if they are exhibiting any of these signs of poisoning:

-Conclusion on Succulents safe for cats
+Conclusion on cat safe succulents

 Succulents are popular plants for succulent enthusiasts.
-They come in a variety of shapes and sizes, including snake plants, aloe vera succulents, jade succulents, dragon tree succulents, bird’s nest succulents, Echeveria succulents.
+They come in a variety of shapes and sizes, including snake plants, aloe vera succulents, jade succulents, dragon tree succulents, bird’s nest succulents, and Echeveria succulents.

 The list goes on!
 But what if you have cats?
 Do they eat these too?
 The answer is yes… but not all succulent varieties are safe for cats to ingest.